Ranking and Selection with Covariates for Personalized Decision Making: Two-Stage Procedures

-A noticeable difference in Procedure {\FDHet} relative to Procedure {\FDHom} is the involvement of the smallest order statistic, which is introduced for computational feasibility.
-Without it, the equations for computing the constant $h$ would involve $(2m)$-dimensional numerical integration, which becomes prohibitively difficult to solve for $m\geq 3$.
-See Remark \ref{remark:h} in the Appendix for details.
+\begin{remark} The smallest order statistics in Equation \eqref{eq-geth2} are introduced to make the computation of $\hhet$ feasible.
+Without it, the equation for computing the constant $\hhet$ would involve $(2m)$-dimensional numerical integration, which becomes prohibitively difficult to solve for $m\geq 3$.
+The price of using the smallest order statistic is that $\hhet$ is (slightly) larger then necessary, which introduces some conservativeness in the procedure.
+See Remark \ref{remark:h} in \S\hyperlink{EC.4}{EC.4} for more details. \end{remark}

-We have the following statistical validity of Procedure \FDHet.
-Its proof is similar to that of Theorem \ref{thm-hom}, albeit technically more involved, so we defer it to the Appendix but remark here that the proof relies critically on a generalized version of Lemma \ref{lem-stein}, which is stated and proved as Lemma \ref{lem-stein2} in the Appendix.
+The following theorem states that Procedure TS$^+$ is statistically valid under Assumption \ref{ass-model2}.
+Its proof, which is included in \S\hyperlink{EC.4}{EC.4}, is similar to that of Theorem \ref{thm-hom}, but technically more involved.
+We remark here that the proof relies critically on a more generalized extension of Stein's lemma \citep{stein1945}, which is stated and proved as Lemma \ref{lem-stein2} in \S\hyperlink{EC.1}{EC.1}.